JSerwatka/notion-syntax-highlighter/README.md

-# Important

-The extension is still under development, please don't publish it to Chrome Web Store.
-I will do it after fixing all issues.

 # Notion Syntax Highlighter

 Notion Syntax Highlighter is a Chrome extension that improves Notion's code blocks syntax highlighting and adds tons of theme options.